jquery/contribute.jquery.org/pages/style-guide/css.md

 - Put a space before `{` in rule declaration.
 - Place closing braces of declaration blocks on a new line.
 - Put line breaks between rulesets to make the CSS readable.
-- When listing multiple elements associated with the same rule declaration, place each element on it's own line.
+- When listing multiple selectors associated with the same rule declaration, place each selector on it's own line.
-- Do not nest CSS elements with tabs.
+- Do not nest CSS selectors with tabs.
 - CSS rulesets should be indented by one tab.
 - No spaces within `()` for urls.
-- The only time you tab in elements is within a media query.
+- The only time you tab in selectors is within a media query.

 ```css
 /* Bad CSS */